n1rjal/mail-listener/readme.md

 # Mail Listener

 Listens for new mail on your IMAP server and perform POST request to a webhook URL.
+Its like any mail client but can help your startup a lot through webhooks

 ![Mail listener workflow](./static/mail-listener.workflow.png)

 ## Environment variables needed: